uutzinger/RasPi_InstallScripts/installOpenSight.md

 ```

 This will install opensight and opensigh-server ins ystemd.
-You can enable/disable with:
+You can enable or disable with:

 ```
-sudo systemctl disable opensight.service sudo systemctl disable opensight-server.service
+sudo systemctl ensable opensight.service sudo systemctl ensable opensight-server.service
 ```

 Or start and stop the service: